Some posts contain compensated links. Please read this disclaimer for more info.

 Cycling in Pula: Lungomare, your unmissable seaside route

 The headlands of Stoja and Verudela are connected by a shoreline road, Lungomare.
 If you’re taking a bus to the beach in Verudela, then you’ll miss it.
 But, if you’re on a bicycle, eschew all other, maybe quicker routes to Verudela.
 Without a doubt, this is the one for you.
-Not only do you pass right next to the sea, but also you get amazing views of Stoja and Verudela on opposite sides.
+Not only do you pass right next to the sea, but also you get amazing views of Stoja and Verudela.
 In fact, bicycling in Pula is a great way to get to most beaches.

 If you want to dash out of the city after work to cool off, then Mornar beach is a convenient, unfussy choice.
 Certainly, that’s how some locals use this beach, some walking there, others using the available car park.
 Also, it’s serviced by a small, similarly unfussy cafe.
 If there’s a midsummer evening when the heat just doesn’t want to leave the city, then also you might find people here.
 Because it’s an easy spot to chill after dark.
 Likewise, Valsaline beach itself has car parking and a beach bar.
 Given that there’s a hostel nearby, the beach can sometimes be quite youthful.